Best Recommendations for a Type 2 Diabetes Diet Plan

 Beverages

-In addition to food choices, there are beverages to keep in mind that can either benefit or deter your efforts to lose weight and manage your diabetes.
+In addition to food choices, there are beverages to keep in mind that can either benefit or deter a healthy eating plan for diabetes management.

 Beverages to Choose